acon96/home-llm/docs/Setup.md

 Qwen3 can be easily set up and downloaded on the serving machine using the `ollama pull qwen3:8b` command.

+> Note: You can also host the Home-LLM models on Ollama by pulling them from HuggingFace directly by prepending `hf.co/` to the full model name.
+For example:
+>  - `acon96/Home-3B-v3-GGUF` -> `ollama pull hf.co/acon96/Home-3B-v3-GGUF`
+>  - `acon96/Home-1B-v3-GGUF` -> `ollama pull hf.co/acon96/Home-1B-v3-GGUF`

 In order to access the model from another machine, we need to run the Ollama API server open to the local network.
-This can be achieved using the `OLLAMA_HOST=0.0.0.0:11434 ollama serve` command. **DO NOT RUN THIS COMMAND ON ANY PUBLICLY
+This can be achieved using the `OLLAMA_HOST=0.0.0.0:11434 ollama serve` command.

- ACCESSIBLE SERVERS AS IT LISTENS ON ALL NETWORK INTERFACES**
+**DO NOT RUN THIS COMMAND ON ANY PUBLICLY ACCESSIBLE SERVERS AS IT LISTENS ON ALL NETWORK INTERFACES**

 ### Step 2: Connect to the Ollama API